 Now I was sure something was happening.

-I called my midwife and she told me to wait an hour to see if more water comes out and if it’s really my water breaking.
+I called my midwife and was told to wait an hour to see if more water comes out and if it’s really my water breaking.

 As I was waiting, I woke up my husband and we started to slowly pack our things and get ready for the hospital.